michaelfaulkner/xy-type-models/README.md

 The code that simulates the Markov processes was written in Fortran 90.
 The code that analyses the resultant samples (i.e., that contained in the [`output`](output) directory) was written in Python and is likely to support any Python version >= 3.6 (though we need to check this).
-The sample-analysis code has been tested with CPython.
+The Fortran / Python code has been tested with GNU Fortran (Homebrew GCC 10.2.0_4) 10.2.0 / CPython.

 The sample-analysis code depends on [`numpy`](https://numpy.org).
 Some of it also depends on [`matplotlib`]( https://matplotlib.org) and [`rpy2`](https://rpy2.github.io).
 To manage external Python packages, we use [conda](